Between Cup Of Joe For A Joe and AdoptaPlatoon we have had a bunch of adopted soldiers over the years.

 Click here for both.

-And not least, on left wall, middle, above the flag frames, is a picture and signed Christmas card from the medics of the
+On the left wall, middle, above the flag frames, is a picture and signed Christmas card from the medics of the

 379th EMDG Expeditionary Medical Group) in Qatar,